×

 If you have not spent a lot of time in Mexico, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Mexico can be a great opportunity to acquire a property in a country where you will undoubtedly find a vibrant culture and beautiful scenery.
 However, as with any purchase, it is essential to consider a variety of factors before committing to a home.
 Renting a home in Mexico is also a good option because you can try out an area before making a large investment.
 Additionally, you may be able to benefit from cost savings associated with renting a home, as the maintenance costs and property taxes are the responsibility of the homeowner.
-Ultimately, it comes down to your personal preference, budget, and lifestyle," said one expat in Mexico.
+Ultimately, it comes down to your personal preference, budget, and lifestyle," said one person in Mexico.

 What do I need to know when buying property in Mexico?